sunyinkai/flask/README.rst

 Flask
 =====
+This Project is clone from  `pallets_flask`_ ,it aims to self learning.

 Flask is a lightweight `WSGI`_ web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to